project-imas/about/README.md

 In Short
 ========
 - iOS security controls that go beyond Apple's model
-- iMAS wrapped applications will reduce iOS attack surface- Security control research across static and dynamic vulnerabilities
+- iMAS wrapped applications will reduce the iOS app attack surface
+- Security control research across static and dynamic vulnerabilities
 - iOS vulnerability vector focus
   - Lost / stolen device, physical access attacks
   - Mitigate(1) threat of attacker  that has device, bruteforces the system passcode, and then steals private application information